mapbender/mapbender-documentation/en/book/installation.rst

 * http://localhost/mapbender3/app_dev.php

-**Notice:** Klick on the Mapbender3 logo to get to the login page.
-Login with the new user you created.
+**Notice:** Click on the Mapbender3 logo to get to the login page.
+Log in with the new user you created.